Naar Nederland reading practice

 What the reading section actually involves

-The reading section lasts 35 minutes.
+Reading is one of three components of the Basisexamen Inburgering.
+The section lasts 35 minutes.
 You read 4–5 short functional Dutch texts and answer 19 multiple-choice questions in total.
 Each question has three options; you select your answer with the mouse.
 Questions can be skipped and revisited within the session.

 The pass mark is 14 out of 19.
 The section is auto-graded and the result is immediate.
 Each component can be retaken independently, so a fail here does not mean restarting the whole exam.